Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_purerandom.md

 plt.show()
 ~~~

-<span style="color:red">**STOP:**</span> Run the notebook.
+**STOP:** Run the notebook.
 What do you observe?
 Are the cells moving up the gradient?
 Is this a good strategy for a bacterium to use to search for food?
 {: .notice--primary}

 ## Quantifying the performance of our search algorithm